GRADUATE FELLOWSHIPS INFORMATION

-Undergraduate students with strong academic records and an interest in MS or PhD degrees typically apply during the senior year for prestigious national fellowships that provide $100,000 or more in financial support for further schooling in graduate school.
-Fellowships provide support for graduate school and are different from scholarships that support undergraduate education.
-Winning a prestigious national fellowship is one of the highest marks of distinction that a BYU student can achieve, and paves the way to a wide range of opportunities as a leader in the field of science and technology.
+A fellowship provides financial support for graduate school.
+Undergraduate students with strong academic records and an interest in MS or PhD degrees typically apply during the senior year for prestigious national fellowships that provide $100,000 or more in financial support for further schooling.
+Winning a fellowship is one of the highest marks of distinction that a BYU student can achieve, and paves the way to a wide range of opportunities as a leader in the field of science and technology.

 Here are things that students can do at various levels in the program to follow a trajectory that leads to success in applying for and obtaining a graduate fellowship: